aws-samples/amazon-location-samples/create-custom-map-style/README.md

  ![Empty](media/MaputnikEmpty.png)
  *Empty Canvas*

-1. Next we need to add the Amazon Location Service API as a data source.
-However, in order to do this we need to use a local proxy that can handle SigV4 (TL;DR a way to provide your AWS credentials with http requests).
-For this we will use [tessera](https://github.com/mojodna/tessera).
-From a new terminal (the `maputnik` process will be occupying the other terminal) run the following:

-    ```bash

-    nvm use 12
-    npm i -g tessera tilejson tilelive-xray @mapbox/tilelive @mapbox/tilejson
-    ```

 1. Tessera is a pluggable [map tile](https://en.wikipedia.org/wiki/Tiled_web_map) server.
 Using the power of the [tilelive](https://github.com/mapbox/tilelive) ecosystem, it is capable of serving and rendering map tiles from many sources.
-To stream data from most sources you can install the tilelive providers as global npm packages.
-For an Amazon Location Service source we will create and use our own module to get a basic environment set up with minimal code changes.
+To stream data from most sources you can install the tilelive providers as npm packages.
+For an Amazon Location Service source we use tilelive-aws.
 1. From your terminal run

     ```bash